-Whereas, associates are individuals who you are cordial and congenial with, but would not consider close-knit.
+Whereas associates are individuals who you are cordial and friendly with but would not consider close-knit.

-In other words, if you never saw associates again, you would not be emotionally affected.
+In other words, you would not be emotionally affected if you never saw associates again.
 With close-knit friends, you would.

-Although both types of friends may be valuable, associates may prove more valuable in many situations based on the notion that familiarity often breeds contempt.
+Although both types of friends may be valuable, associates may prove more beneficial in many situations because familiarity often breeds contempt.

 In many instances, close-knit friends may be less inclined to assist you when needed.

-Contrarily, associates who are connected to you based on their limited and well-defined interests are more inclined to help you because narrow and focused benefits cut down on distractions.
+Contrarily, associates connected to you based on their limited and well-defined interests are more inclined to help you because narrow and focused benefits cut down on distractions.